 Grandad raised a grey eyebrow and slapped his forehead.
 “Oh!
 I forgot to open the window!
 Ah well, never mind, it will open when we fly through it.”

-Before Hugo and Lily had time to object, Grandad grabbed the joystick, pulled the throttle, and glass shattered everywhere as they hit the window full on.
+Before Hugo and Rumer had time to object, Grandad grabbed the joystick, pulled the throttle, and glass shattered into a thousand pieces as they hit the window full on.
 The increasing whine of magical engines propelled them up into a blue summer sky.

 The screen in front of Grandad showed stars and planets and every one had a name alongside.
 He tapped a finger on the one that said Mars and pushed the throttle to full power.